4d/docs/website/translated_docs/es/ORDA/quickTour.md

 ### Asignar un grupo a un plug-in o a un servidor

 You can assign a group privileges to any plug-ins installed in the database.
-This includes all the 4D plug-ins and any third-party plug-ins.
+Esto incluye todos los plug-ins de 4D y los de terceros.

 Distributing access to the plug-ins lets you control the use of the licenses you possess for these plug-ins.
 Any users that do not belong to the access group of a plug-in cannot load this plug-in.